fsprojects/FSharp.Formatting/docs/styling.md

 the results of documentation preparation in `ApiDocsModel` and allows you to generate your own site using your own code.

-> NOTE: There is no guarantee that your bespoke site generation will continue to work
+> NOTE: The ApiDocsModel API is undergoing change and improvement and there is no guarantee that your bespoke site generation will continue to work
 > with future versions of F# Formatting.

-> NOTE: The contents of `ApiDocsModel` currently includes some generated HTML with some specific style tags.
+> NOTE: The `ApiDocsModel` currently includes some generated HTML with some specific style tags.
 > In the long term these may be removed from the design of that component.